CandyOre/CS61A/README.md

 ### Resources

 I'm using Fall 2020 edition of CS61A.
-Some detail of the materials in different semesters are not the same, but the cores of them are identical.
+Some details of the materials in different semesters are not the same, but the cores of them are identical.

 - [Course Website](https://inst.eecs.berkeley.edu/~cs61a/fa20/)
 - [Online Textbook](http://composingprograms.com/)